Endpoint behavior of distribution amplitudes of pion and longitudinally polarized rho meson under the influence of renormalon-chain contributions: QCD SR for the / DA of the leading twist

 \section{QCD SR for the $\pi$/$\rho^{\|}$ DA of the leading twist}

 The QCD SRs for the pion and longitudinally polarized $\rho$-meson DAs of the leading twist 2, $\varphi_\pi$ and $\varphi^{\|}_\rho$, respectively, read \cite{Bakulev:1998pf,Mikhailov:2021kty}

 In Eqs.~\eqref{eq:sr}, $\varphi_{A_1}$ and $\varphi^{\|}_{\rho^{'}}$ are the DAs for the next resonances, $s_0^A$ and $s_0^V$ are the duality intervals in the axial (for pion) and vector (for $\rho$ meson) channels, respectively.
-Remarkably, the r.h.s.\ $\Phi_{\pi}$ and $\Phi_{\rho}$ of QCD SRs (\ref{eq:sr}) for these two channels differ only in sign of the scalar-condensate contribution $\Phi_S$.
+Remarkably, the right-hand side (rhs)\ $\Phi_{\pi}$ and $\Phi_{\rho}$ of QCD SRs (\ref{eq:sr}) for these two channels differ only in sign of the scalar-condensate contribution $\Phi_S$.
 The reason for that was discussed in \cite{Mikhailov:2021kty}.